JoergM/website-1/content/docs/components.md

     <img alt="prometheus" src="/img/components/prometheus.svg" width="75"/>
     <img alt="grafana" src="/img/components/grafana.svg" width="75"/>
   </div>
   <mark>Prometheus</mark> is used to collect and store metrics for monitoring.
 The <mark>Kube-State-Metrics</mark> add-on generates metrics from the Kubernetes API to monitor deployed workloads.
 Metrics about Kubernetes nodes are collected via the <mark>node-exporter</mark>.
 Additionally, the __Prometheus__ <mark>Alert Manager</mark> triggers notifications for services such as Pagerduty and Slack by using webhooks. <mark>Grafana</mark> serves as time series analytics tool for __Prometheus__ provided metrics.
-Additionally, __Grafana__ provides an UI to define alert rules and to create dashboards.
+Additionally, __Grafana__ provides a UI to define alert rules and to create dashboards.
 </div>

 <h3 class="section-head" id="tls"><a href="#tls">TLS Certificate Management</a></h3>
 <div class="example">
   The <mark>cert-manager</mark> is installed for automatically issuing tls certificates via [Let's Encrypt](https://letsencrypt.org/).
-Annotations to the service's ingress, indicates the need for a tls certificate to be fetched by the __cert-manager__.
+Annotations to the service's ingress indicate the need for a tls certificate to be fetched by the __cert-manager__.
 For more information about the __cert-manager__, reference to the [documentation](http://docs.cert-manager.io).

   <pre>
     <span class="hljs-comment"># ingress.yaml</span>